eezstreet/SWATEliteForce/README.md

 - Adjusted the weapon accuracies
 - Improved the Speech Command grammar slightly (thanks to kevinfoley for this change)
 - AI will now wait before entering a room after a gas grenade goes off.
 The amount of time depends on what equipment your officers have equipped. (thanks to kevinfoley for this change)
+- Fixed SEF bug: Colt Accurized Rifle, HK69, HK33, M16A1, AKM, G36C and Commando Rifle had wrong animations for AI-controlled officers
+- Fixed SEF bug: M16A1 had 30 round magazine for JSP and JHP ammo and 20 round magazine for others (now it's 20 rounds for all)
 - Fixed SEF bug: The AI could "miss" and not break a door with the breaching shotgun.
 They will now fire up to two times, and if they miss both times, the door will break on its own.
 - Fixed TSS/SEF bug: Enemies could be "juked" by running in a circle around them and/or spamming crouch, which would foil their AI and prevent them from firing.
 This was more pronounced in SEF since enemies take longer to fire their weapon.
+- (possibly) fixed TSS bug:

 #### WEAPON CHANGES ####
 All weapons have been adjusted again, to reflect more realistically their weight.
 The general changes for the weapons are: